|

 Bukhansan National Park

-The mountains behind Seoul, are easily reachable from different places in town, hiding plenty of trails, temples, and cafes.
+The mountains behind Seoul are easily reachable from different places in town and hide plenty of trails, temples, and cafes.

 No matter your level there will be something for you to explore, and you can even get closer to nature by car or bus.